 “There was a big flash, and I could see pieces flying in different directions.
 It blew the helicopter to hell, damn near vaporized it.”

-Of course, scoring the F-15E’s first air-to-air victory might be a point of pride for Bennett and Bakke, but they still had a job to do.
-They moved on to engage a mobile Scud on a nearby launchpad before heading home.
+Still not quite done, Bennett and Bakke moved on to engage a mobile Scud on a nearby launchpad before heading home.

 “The Special Forces team got out OK and went back to Central Air Forces headquarters to say thanks and confirm our kill for us.
 They saw the helicopter go down.
 When the helos had bugged out, the team moved back to the west and was extracted.”

 You can read Capt.
 Tim Bennett’s full account of his time flying the Strike Eagle in the Gulf War here.

 Read more from Sandboxx News

 This article was originally published 9/9/2020